invictus-integration/docs-ifa/framework/timesequencer.md

 * WaitForExecution [POST]
 * CompleteExecution [POST]

-The below two are used internally the Azure Function and should be ignore:
+The below two are used internally the Azure Function and should be ignored:

 * PerformCallbackAction
 * PerformCallbackOrchestrator